kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.3 - March XX, 2014 =
+= 4.3 - March 18, 2014 =
 * Prepared plugin for internationalization.
-Translators needed!
+Translators welcome!
 * Finally paying attention to multisite.
 Several FFMPEG settings and the encode queue are now controlled at the network level if the plugin is network activated.
 * Added JW Player option if the JW Player WordPress plugin is active.
 * Added video subtitle/captions support.